go-godo/godo/README.md

 [godoc](https://godoc.org/github.com/mgutz/gosu)

-    import "github.com/mgutz/gosu"

-Package gosu is a project build tool for Go in the spirit of Rake, Grunt, Gulp and others.
-Gosu supports watching, tasks and restarting go apps.
+gosu is a task runner and file watcher for golang in the spirit of rake, gulp.

 To install

     go get -u github.com/mgutz/gosu/cmd/gosu

-As an example, create a file 'tasks/Gosufile.go' wit this content
+As an example, create a file **"tasks/Gosufile.go"** with this content

     package main